Kata Tjuta and Uluru; exploring the Red Centre

 Visitors to Glen Helen Gorge Resort enjoy the spectacular scenery, bushwalking, and swimming in the clear waters of the gorge.
 We stayed at Glen Helen resort's camping ground for two days and had a great view of the cliff and Mt.
 Sonders.
 After long walks, we enjoyed a drink, meal and the piano men at the restaurant.

 Mount Sonder, at 1380 metres above sea level, is the fourth-highest peak in the Northern Territory.
-The trail to Mount Sonder is about 16 kilometres long each way and can take 6–8 hours to complete.
-This is not for us!!!
+The trail to Mount Sonder is about 16 kilometres long each way and can take 6-8 hours to complete.
+This hard hike wasn’t suitable for us.

 East MacDonnell Ranges